 Upon enrolling, all participants will be automatically enrolled in the MAQT Pre-Reading Questionnaire.
 Completion of this assessment with correct responses is mandatory and must be achieve prior to attending the training.
 This ensures that you have a solid understanding of the foundational concepts required for the training.

-Participants will also be required to complete a Language, Literacy and Numeracy (LLN) survey before the course begins.
+Participants will also be required to complete a Language, Literacy, Numeracy and Digital (LLND) assessment before the course begins.
 This assessment ensures that you have the necessary foundational skills to successfully engage with the course content.

 3. Pre-Reading Materials